2025 NCAA Championships (March 5-8, 2025)

 2020*

-*–The 2020 Championship was cancelled after two days of competition due to the COVID-19 Pandemic.
-The NCAA later ruled that the Individual Championships would count for those races, but no team results would be considered official.
+*–The 2020 Championship was cancelled after two days of competition due to the COVID-19 pandemic.
+The NCAA later ruled that the individual championships would count for those races, but no team results would be considered official.

 Men's Champions (Pre NCAA)

-Season Champion Runner-UP
+Season Champion Runner-up

 Men's Champions (NCAA)